 What happens to my AIM ISA when I die?

-There are three main options for the executors of the will or administrators of the estate:
+If the ISA is not being inherited by a spouse or partner, there are three main options for the executors of the will or administrators of the estate:

 - The portfolio could be liquidated and any proceeds could be passed on to your beneficiaries.

 - The portfolio could remain invested for the beneficiaries, but outside an ISA

 - The portfolio could be liquidated and the proceeds used to pay any inheritance tax due on other assets, such as your home, directly to HMRC.

 If you died within two years of the investment and the portfolio was liquidated, the proceeds could be subject to IHT, unless it is passed on to your spouse or civil partner.